 Multiplying Binomial Expressions

-A binomial is an expression consisting of two terms or monomials separated by a plus (+) or minus (−) sign.
-Examples of binomials include ax + b, x2 − y2 and 2x + 3y.
-Even x + 2 + 7 is a binomial, since it reduces to x + 9, which has two terms.
+A binomial expression is an algebraic expression consisting of two terms or monomials separated by a plus (+) or minus (−) sign.
+Examples of binomials include: ax + b, x2 − y2, and 2x + 3y.

 Questions you may have include: